awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/console-summary-edit-schema.md

 + Delete a column \(2\): You can exclude data from the source stream if your application doesn't require it\.
 This exclusion doesn't affect the data in the source stream\.
 If data is excluded, that data simply isn't made available to the application\.
 + Rename a column \(3\)\.
 A column name can't be blank, must be longer than a single character, and must not contain reserved SQL keywords\.
 The name must also meet naming criteria for SQL ordinary identifiers: The name must start with a letter and contain only letters, underscore characters, and digits\.
 + Change the data type \(4\) or length \(5\) of a column: You can specify a compatible data type for a column\.
 If you specify an incompatible data type, the column is either populated with NULL or the in\-application stream is not populated at all\.
 In the latter case, errors are written to the error stream\.
 If you specify a length for a column that is too small, the incoming data is truncated\.
 + Change the selection criteria of a column \(6\): You can edit the JSONPath expression or CSV column order used to determine the source of the data in a column\.
-To change the selection criteria for a JSON schema, type a new value for the row path expression\.
+To change the selection criteria for a JSON schema, enter a new value for the row path expression\.
 A CSV schema uses the column order as selection criteria\.
 To change the selection criteria for a CSV schema, change the order of the columns\.

 ## Editing the Schema for a Streaming Source<a name="editing_schema"></a>